GSSJacky/write_a_book_with_flows_otel/README.md

 If you have Instana Agent running locally and listening on port `4318`, all flows will export OpenTelemetry traces for task/agent lifecycle tracking.

----

-Built with ❤️ and multiple agents using [CrewAI](https://crewai.com).